 The main benefits of adding AutoStopping Rules to your cloud accounts are:

-AutoStopping currently supports EC2 instances, ECS, and Kubernetes.
-With this launch, we are now adding support for AutoStopping for RDS.
+AutoStopping currently supports AWS EC2 instances, AWS ECS, and Kubernetes.
+With this launch, we are now adding support for AutoStopping for AWS RDS.

 In the next section, we will go through various use cases that are supported today for AutoStopping with RDS.